The Authentic Cruise Company

 Classic Veranda Suite

-Located lower bow, the Classic Veranda Suite offers all the comfort and attention to detail that you can expect aboard — both inside and out.
-A generous expanse of interior comforts — elegant décor, stunning marble bathroom and ample seating area (with sofa bed that is able to accommodate a third berth), offers everything you need for a comfortable cruise.
+Located on the lower decks in the bow, the Classic Veranda Suite offers all the comfort and attention to detail that you can expect aboard—both inside and out.
+A generous expanse of interior comforts—elegant decor, a stunning marble bathroom, and ample seating area (with a sofa bed that is able to accommodate a third berth)—offers everything you need for a comfortable cruise.
 But perhaps this suite’s finest asset lies just outside, as floor-to-ceiling glass doors open onto a private veranda, making every sunset feel as if it is yours alone.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.